oversys/PyPass/README.md

   * Causing a Keyboard Interrupt in any of the information prompts of the "Add Account" feature will now send you back to the select operation menu
   * Causing a Keyboard Interrupt in the confirm to delete account prompt will now send you back to the select operation menu
   * Causing a Keyboard Interrupt in the select operation menu no longer throws an error, instead it will exit the program peacefully

+## Build 5 - August 20, 2020
+  * Added dates to new build version in the "README.MD" file
+  * Added confirm password prompt when adding new account
+  * Better exit handling implemented
+  * "#"s are no longer hardcoded, instead a new variable called "tag" was added with the content of "# * 10"